carmig00/Publication-Conditional2Q-OpenAccess-Code/README.md

 ---

 ## Citing
-Please cite the Github, Main manuscript and Zenodo record and once the DOIs are available:
+Please cite the most current Main manuscript DOI and Github or Zenodo record, once the DOI is available.

 ---